 Some UX methods and tools used to learn about user behaviors:

 - User interviews are one of the most important ways that UX designers uncover information.
-User interviews are usually focused on the qualitative data, which is information that can’t be measured but that is rich in emotional detail.
+User interviews usually focus on qualitative data, which is information that can’t be measure but that is rich in emotional detail.

 - A customer journey map is a visual document that details a user’s interactions with a company or product and how they feel about each interaction.